Video-Nomad/gs-curvetools-docs/docs/source/attributes.rst

 	:class: with-shadow float-right
 	:width: 250px

 - **WidthX and WidthZ** - Only for Tubes.
-Individually changes with along X and Z axis of the tube.
+Individually changes width along X and Z axis of the tube.
 You can also lock these two sliders together to change the width uniformly.

 |
 |